-With vaccinations rising, religious groups eye bigger gatherings at upcoming major holidays
+With vaccinations rising, religious groups see hope on horizon as major holidays approach

 With major holidays including Passover and Ramadan approaching, some religious leaders are itching to open the doors to more congregants in coming weeks, while others are urging caution until the warmer months, when coronavirus case numbers are expected to be even lower.
 Across the spectrum, clergy members all appear to agree on one thing: Hope is on the horizon.

 “Easter is about life,” said the Rev. Ronald Jameson, the rector of St. Matthew’s.
 “It’s about going from darkness to light.
-That’s exactly where we’re at this moment.
+That’s exactly where we’re at at this moment.
 We have the vaccine; people are feeling a little more comfortable.”

 Last year: With Passover, Easter and Ramadan looming, clergy scramble to create holidays at a distance